-In this article, we bring you 8 wonder women in the civil services of India who served as civil servants and created wonders in the society as well as in the country.
+In this article, we bring you 10 wonder women in the civil services of India who served as civil servants and created wonders in the society as well as in the country.
 Facing all the difficulties and crossing all the barriers, these women reached the zenith and went on to inspire not only women but also men and today they are role models for many in the country.
-Read on about these top IAS, IFS, or IPS officers, who have served the country and continue to inspire others.
+Read on about these top IAS, IFS, or IPS officers, who have served the country and get inspired for the IAS Exam.